 With MyMediTravel you can browse 1 facilities offering Reverse Vasectomy procedures in Cambodia.
 The cheapest price available is $10,000 - what are you waiting for?

 Urology department, located in Tuol Kouk, Phnom Penh, Cambodia offers patients Reverse Vasectomy procedures among its total of 68 available procedures, across 10 different specialties.
 The cost of a Reverse Vasectomy procedure ranges from $10,000 to $15,000, whilst the national average price is approximately $10,000.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are accredited by JCI Accredited
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by JCI Accredited

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?